-GCRF African SWIFT is divided into three strands consisting of several work packages, which are typically managed by two co-leads (Africa/UK):
+GCRF African SWIFT was divided into three strands consisting of several work packages (WPs), which were managed by two co-leads (Africa/UK):

-- Strand 1: User engagement and forecast evaluation is responsible for the interdisciplinary engagement needed to link user engagement with the provision of quantitative measures of forecast accuracy.
+- Strand 1: Users and evaluation was responsible for the interdisciplinary engagement needed to link forecast users requirements with the provision of quantitative measures of forecast accuracy.

-- Strand 2: Physical science research will coordinate the disciplinary research required to deliver quality-controlled weather predictions.
+- Strand 2: Science coordination coordinated the scientific research required to deliver quality-controlled weather predictions.

-- Strand 3: Knowledge exchange, training and documentation will deliver cross-cutting activities needed to increase research capability and provide a legacy to the project outcomes.
+- Strand 3: Cross-cutting activities delivered cross-cutting activities needed to increase research capability and provide a legacy to the project outcomes.

 Co-leads: Philip Antwi-Agyei (KNUST) and Andrea Taylor (University of Leeds)

-The users group aims to provide a stakeholder analysis (providers and users) in each partner country; identify who the users of meteorological information in each country are, and which weather events have the greatest impact on decision-making and activity; identify examples of best practice, evaluate their economic benefits and assess the potential impact of improved forecast information; and identify communication pathways and early warning systems in operation between users and forecasters.
+The Users WP aimed to provide a stakeholder analysis (providers and users) in each partner country; identify who the users of meteorological information in each country are, and which weather events have the greatest impact on decision-making and activity; identify examples of best practice, evaluate their economic benefits and assess the potential impact of improved forecast information; and identify communication pathways and early warning systems in operation between users and forecasters.

 Co-leads: Elijah Adesanya Adefisan (FUTA) and Thorwald Stein (University of Reading)

-The evaluation WP seeks to determine the best forecast evaluation metrics for data-sparse regions in the tropics; improve capability in forecast evaluation for operational services in Africa; and develop a seamless evaluation methodology to assess forecast uncertainty at all time scales (per weather regime).
+The Evaluation WP sought to determine the best forecast evaluation metrics for data-sparse regions in the tropics; improve capability in forecast evaluation for operational services in Africa; and develop a seamless evaluation methodology to assess forecast uncertainty at all time scales (per weather regime).

-WP-R3 plans to increase the capacity of applied satellite capability and research by identifying current gaps in satellite knowledge; facilitate the installation of Nowcasting Satellite Application Facility (NWC SAF) products and providing relevant training; and develop a better understanding of tropical convection over Africa using satellite data.
+The Remote Sensing (Satellite) WP increased the capacity of applied satellite capability and research by identifying gaps in satellite knowledge; facilitated the installation of Nowcasting Satellite Application Facility (NWC SAF) products and provided relevant training; and developed a better understanding of tropical convection over Africa using satellite data.

 Co-leads: Abdou Lahat Diop (ANACIM) and John Marsham (University of Leeds/NCAS-AP)